bamarni/dockness/README.md

 The thing is that when creating this machine, docker-machine will assign to it a dynamic IP address.
 It'd be more convenient to access it through a domain name instead.
 Here comes `docker-machine-dns`!

-The program can be run like this : `sudo docker-machine-dns`

-*Root privileges are required because of the default low port and the fact that a DNS resolver configuration file has to be created at `/etc/resolver/docker`.*
+Run the program :

+    > sudo docker-machine-dns
+    2016/01/19 12:59:14 Listening on :53...

-To make sure it works properly (let's say for a machine called `dev`) :
+In another terminal, to make sure it works properly (let's say for a machine called `dev`) :

     > dig @localhost dev.docker +short
     192.168.99.100